 Where could you find rocks in Nebraska?
 Give an example from your locality.
-Lincoln - near the Indian statue in Pioneer's Park,

-Ashfall - pink cliffs of chalk near Niobrara State Park, Omaha - loess deposits cut into by the Missouri River, Trailside - Wildcat Hills What is an adaptation?
-Physical characteristics that help an animal to survive in its environment.
+Lincoln - near the Indian statue in Pioneer's Park, Ashfall - pink cliffs of chalk near Niobrara State Park, Omaha - loess deposits cut into by the Missouri River, Trailside - Wildcat Hills What is an adaptation?
+Physical characteristics or behaviors that a species developed in response to its environment.